Zohra Yusuf: Activism

 Zohra Yusuf is an advocate of human rights and media.
 She is particularly known for her advocacy for women's rights and her associations with women organizations.

 In 1979, Yusuf joined the Shirkat Gah; an organization created for women's rights in 1975.
 This was where Yusuf started her work in activism.
 Joining the Shirkat Gah, Yusuf became one of the founding members of Women's Action Forum (WAF), an organization created for women's rights.
 The WAF started in 1981, when the judgement in the Fehmida-Allah Buksh case was announced under the Hudood Ordinance rule during the Zia regime.

 The man (Allah Buksh) was sentenced to be stoned to death and the woman (Fehmida), who was a minor, was awarded 100 lashes in public.
 The judgement brought different women organizations together, namely Shirkat Gah, Tehrik-e-Niswan, All Pakistan Democratic Women's Association, APWA.
-The organizations formed a coalition and the Women's Action Forum was created.
+The organizations formed a coalition and the Women's Action Forum (WAF) was created.
 Yusuf along with other activists, participated in the WAF meetings and protests organized in Lahore.
-She also published articles in The Star, decrying the verdict.
+She also published articles in The Star newspaper, decrying the verdict.

 Yusuf has also published many articles on media censorship, women's rights and human rights in the Dawn and The Express Tribune newspapers.